auth0-samples/auth0-spring-security-api-sample/01-Authorization/README.md

 You should get the message: `All good.
 You DO NOT need to be authenticated to call /api/public.`.

 To test the secure endpoint send a `GET` request at `http://localhost:3010/api/private`.
-In this case you will also have to add a valid `access_token` to your request.
+In this case, you will also have to add a valid `access_token` to your request.

 ```bash
 curl -X GET -H "Authorization: Bearer {YOUR_ACCESS_TOKEN}" -H "Cache-Control: no-cache" "http://localhost:3010/api/private"